dward2/BME547/syllabus.md

 be done.
 More information on the Duke Community Standard, and its practice for this academic year, can be found at
 <https://registrar.duke.edu/university-bulletins/duke-community-standard>.

+If a student is found responsible through the Office of Student Conduct for academic dishonesty on a graded item in this course, the student will receive a zero for that assignment, to result in a final grade for the course reduced by at least one full letter grade.
+If a student's admitted academic dishonesty is resolved directly through a faculty-student resolution agreement approved by the Office of Student Conduct, the terms of that agreement will dictate the grading response to the assignment at issue.